 Copyrightable works created with use of University Extraordinary Support shall be owned by the Creators but the University shall have a royalty-free, perpetual, non-exclusive, and non-transferable license to use such works and to make use of derivative works in teaching, research, and public service.
 The University may retain more than the minimum license rights when justified by the circumstances of development as determined by the Intellectual Property Committee.

+3.1.2 Copyrightable Works Created with Extraordinary Support

+Creators of copyrightable works created with use of University Extraordinary Support shall own intellectual property and use rights for that work.
+The University shall be entitled to no rights to Copyrightable Works Created with Extraordinary Support beyond those specifically assigned by the Creator(s) of that work.
+This includes any creative and/or scholarly work created during assigned-time and sabbaticals.

 3.2 University Ownership